Bienvenue. 欢迎. Wilkommen. Hoan nghênh. Bienvenidos. Karibuni.

-From our early days, Darrow School has drawn students from around the world who want a traditional boarding school with remarkable diversity, a warm and welcoming community – and a contemporary approach to education.
+From our earliest days, we have drawn students from around the world who are seeking a traditional boarding school experience within a safe and diverse campus community.

-Please note: students must apply to, be admitted to, and agree to enroll at Darrow (to include the submission of an enrollment agreement and appropriate deposit paid) before we may issue the visa application.
+Please note that students must apply to, be admitted to, and agree to enroll at Darrow (to include the submission of an enrollment agreement and appropriate deposit paid) before we may issue the visa application.

 After we issue the Form I-20, applicants should schedule the “Initial Entry Visa Interview” with their local U.S. embassy or consulate.